 Korean brand and local cult-fave Missha has been offering customers high-quality yet affordable products since they started purveying their items through Beauty.net in 2000.
 Realizing that cosmetics and skincare were no longer a luxury but a vital part of everyday, they decided to make it their goal to create premium products that were inexpensive but worked wonders for the skin.
 Today, they’ve launched a series of successful product lines for both men and women, and breached the international market, with stores in New York, Hong Kong, Australia, and Singapore.

 I love the healthy glow that this shimmer gives, natural with the best, finely milled particles, big pores don't look horrible with this product, in fact, it kind of covers pores...
 I feel.
 Love this product, so easy to use and lasts forever.
-Have had mine for about a year now,almost 2 years ago
+Have had mine for about a year now,about 2 years ago

 I really love Missha products as much as I love Etude House, TonyMoly, Innisfree, Nature Republic, SkinFood and Lioele.
 One of the first Missha products I've tried was the Perfect Cover BB Cream which was my bb bestfriend in College.
 After testing many products from Missha (I still remember my love for their BB Boomer) I listed this as one of the Missha items I wanted to own before my birthday.
 Luckily this was selected by one of my relatives who saw the wishlist I posted online.
 This was a great highlighter, it gives you that glow that doesn't look fake.
 Some highlighters are too glittery for my liking and this was a more natural substitute to those highlighters.
 However, it's still not the best one out there.
 And for the price, I wouldn't really repurchase it.
 But I loved it when I tried it, it's just not one of my favorite highlighters out there.over 2 years ago